Skip to Content

 Tongue tying is prevalent in harness racing.

-• Excessive Tightness: Tying the tongue too tightly can restrict blood flow and cause discomfort.
+• Excessive Tightness: Tying the tongue too tightly can restrict blood flow, cause pain, and lead to distress or even injury.
+Always check that the tie is secure but not overly tight.

 Below is a YouTube video showing how to tie a horse’s tongue.